Academic Training (J-1 Students)

 Extending J-1 Academic Training Authorization

-If you are eligible for an extension of your academic training, please contact the International Center at least one month prior to the expiration of your current academic training authorization.
+If you are eligible for an extension of your academic training, please contact the International Student Services at least one month prior to the expiration of your current academic training authorization.

 1. Please let us know if your dependents are in the US.
 They will also require updated DS-2019s.